Negar-Arianmehr/JavaScript_Asynnchronous/README.md

 **Which codes will be executed sooner?**
 At first, Code outside of any callback, will run first and They are synchronous.
 It doesnt matter where they are.
 Ater that the macrotask queue is executed and last one will be a callback queue.
 If doesnt matter that you have setTimeOut even in 0, if it is callback queue, it will be happened after micro-task queue.
 **new Promise(function(resolve, reject) ...)** is essentially just a special kind of object in JS.
 Now the promise constructor takes exactly one argument and that is the so-called **executor function**.
 Like the fetch fuction it also makes a new promise.
-Calling the resolve function will Mark this promise as a fulfilled promise, and reject function is the error.
+Calling the resolve function will Mark this promise as a fulfilled promise(resolve automatically creates a promise that is resolved.), and reject function is the error.

 **Promisifying** means to convert callback based asynchronous behavior to promise based.
 So creating a function and then from there returning a promise, it is that we want to do.
 It will encapsulate the asynchronous operation even further.
 So essentially that's also what the fetch function does.
 Promise. resolve() and promise,reject() are for happening immediately.